23 Feb 2022 - by 'Maurits van der Schee'

 As you can see I use the "$(MSBuildRuntimeType)" parameter that is not set to 'Core' when building with MSBuild and allows you to differentiate between the .NET 4.8 compiled view generator (for Visual Studio Community) and the cross-platform .NET 5 view generator (for Visual Studio Code).

 Once you know that Microsoft didn't upgrade their MSBuild build tool to .NET 5 you understand that it can't run .NET 5 custom tasks.
 I feel this is unexpected and not well documented and it may cost you a lot of time (as it did for me).
-I can wholeheartedly recommend Visual Basic programmers to switch to the paid "Rider" IDE product (by JetBrains).
-It is cross-platform, has a very good developer experience and allows you to use "dotnet build" instead of "MSBuild" to build .NET 5 projects.
+I wish I could recommend Visual Basic programmers to switch to the paid "Rider" IDE product (by JetBrains), but it's language support for Visual Basic is disappointing.
+On the upside: It is cross-platform, has a very good developer experience and allows you to use "dotnet build" instead of "MSBuild" to build .NET 5 projects.